arbelamram/pytest-rest-api/README.md

 ### Overview
 This project demonstrates how to test a REST API using Pytest.</br>
 It includes utility functions to generate task payloads, a wrapper around the ToDo API to facilitate interaction with the endpoints, and a suite of tests to verify the functionality of the API.</br>
+By following the principles of OOP, the code is modular, maintainable, and easy to extend.</br>

 ### Table of Contents
 - [Objectives](#Objectives)